Plombo/vcromclaim/README.md

   process has to be hardcoded separately for each game.
 If your game is not supported, it might be trivial to expand neogeo_convert.py to include support for your game.
 * NEO GEO: Many Neo Geo games are encrypted.
-At this time, there is no way of decryptiny these games.
-(If you are desperate, you can emulate the WAD in Dolphin, and use Dolphin's debug mode to create a ram dump.
-The ram dumps should contain the decrypted roms.)
+These can be decrypted, but requires a lot of extra manual steps.
+See [neogeo_reame.txt](neogeo_readme.txt)
+* NEO GEO: A few Neo geo games are compressed using LZMA.
+At this time, these cannot be decompressed.
 * NEO GEO: The BIOS used for Neo Geo games (MVS or AES depending on game) is included with the VC games and is extracted, but some of the support ROMs (sfix and m1) are missing because are not needed for normal game play.